Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

     -The headword's part of speech and definition

     **Example (search term: "baloney")**
-    Noun: less common spelling of bologna
+    Noun: Less common spelling of bologna
     A large smoked sausage of beef, veal, and pork; also : a sausage made (as of
     turkey) to resemble bologna

 4. `var_inf_or_stem`
-    The `var_inf_or_stem` function begins the process of parsing entries
+    The `var_inf_or_stem` function begins the process of parsing entries in which the
-    in which the headword *is not the search term*--that is, cases in which the
+    headword *is not the search term*--that is, cases in which the search term is a variant,
-    search term is a variant, inflection, or stem of another word.
-It checks an entry
+    inflection, or stem of another word.
+It checks an entry for variant (`vrs`),  inflection (`ins`),
-    for variant (`vrs`), inflection (`ins`), and stem (`stems`) fields, in that order.
+    and stem (`stems`) fields, in that order.

-    If the entry includes one of those fields, `var_inf_or_stem` passes the
+    If the entry includes one of those fields, `var_inf_or_stem` passes the entry to the
-    entry to the `is_variant`, `is_inflection`, or `is_stem` function, which returns a
+    `is_variant`, `is_inflection`, or `is_stem` function, which returns a  boolean value
-    boolean value indicating whether the field contains the search term.
-The search term
+    indicating whether the field contains the search term.
+The search term may not be
-    may not be present in the field, since some entries include definitions of terms
+    present in the field, since some entries include definitions of terms   related to the
-    related to the search term.
-If the search term is not included in an entry's `vrs`,
+    search term.

-    `ins`, or `stems` field, the app will not return any information on that entry to
+    If the search term is not included in the entry's `vrs`, `ins`, or `stems` field, the app
-    the user.
-(Recall that the API returns entries for "well-adjusted," "well-advised,"
+    will not return any information on that entry to the user.
+(Recall that the  API returns
-    and "well-appointed" alongside entries for "well."
-Because those entries do not list
+    entries for "well-adjusted," "well-advised," and "well-appointed" alongside  entries for
-    "well" as a variant, inflection, or stem, the app does not return information on
+    "well."
+Because those entries do not list "well" as a variant, inflection, or stem, the
-    those entries to the user.)
+    app does not return information on those entries to the user.)

-    Otherwise, the user receives the following information about a "variant, inflection,
+    Otherwise, the user will receive the following information about a "variant, inflection,
     or stem" entry:
     -The headword itself and the search term's relationship to the headword (or an
     abbreviated version of that relationship)
     -The headword's part of speech and definition

     **Example (search term: "adaptor")**
-    Noun: less common spelling of adapter
+    Noun: Less common spelling of adapter
     One that adapts; a device for connecting two parts (as of different diameters) of an
     apparatus; an attachment for adapting apparatus for uses not originally intended